theroggio/Fundamentals-of-Graphics/Visualization.md

 Colormaps are N by 3 matrices.
 N = number of vertices, 3 is for the RGB intensity with values in [0,1].
 It's a quantization.

+Usually a colormap is defined with a scale of values that goes from the min to the max and interpolates linearly.
+Sometimes we could desire it to be different to get a saturation or other effects for a better visualization.

+If we decrease the max then all the values over the max will have the same colors; same if we increase the minimum.
+These methods can be helpful for visualizing local max/min, emphasizing errors.

+Another useful thing is centring the color map, that will express better when values go low and when they go high.

+### Correspondences

+Because of their being they're very difficult to visualize.
+They could be one-to-many, sparse, dense, probabilistics.
+So there is no 'correct' visualization, it really depends on the purpose and result.

+Bad choice: lines - they're confusing and if you have a lot of correspondences they are messy and not clear.

+Good choice: points with colors.

+If we have a dense correspondence matrix (nearly all the vertices) we could define a function that is transported and that should have same colors in same regions.